sansneo/dotfiles/README.md

 10. Done! 🎉

 > [!NOTE]
-> Setup mdev and hwdrivers for microcontrollers(and some other things) to work.
+> Setup `mdev` and `hwdrivers` for microcontrollers(and some other things) to work in WSL.
 > I use Helix for everything, but I do like to have Codium(optimized and private VSCode fork) installed because I used it for a long time!
 > Get the GitHub Theme, Vim and WSL extensions if you want to try it!